 Approved by CPD

-Our course will give you an understanding of person-centred approaches for care and support, and how to implement a person-centred approach in an adult social care setting.
-It starts by explaining what we mean by person centred care and where this term originated.
-It then goes on to analyse the values represented by person centred care and explains why care should be as much as possible tailored to each service user.
-Finally it will give you an overview of care plans, daily reports, the importance of obtaining consent and much more.
+Our course will give you an understanding of person-centred approaches to care and support, and how to implement a person-centred approach in an adult social care setting.
+It starts by explaining what we mean by person-centred care and where this term originated.
+It then goes on to analyse the values represented by person-centred care and explains why care should be as much as possible tailored to each service user.
+Finally, it will give you an overview of care plans, daily reports, the importance of obtaining consent and much more.

 The delegates will come away from our course with an understanding of person-centred care and how to create an accurate care plan.

 Course overview, Definitions and values, Care plans and consent, Daily Reports, Example care plans and Case study.

 This course is approved by CPD as conforming to universally accepted Continuous Professional Development (CPD) guidelines.